Curricular Education Programs

 Do Eagleton classes count toward my major?

-Program courses are 3 credits each, listed in the Department of Political Science at Rutgers-New Brunswick.
-Students should check with their academic school or department advisor as to how Eagleton course credit will count towards major/minor requirements.
-Political science majors and minors from School of Arts and Sciences can apply courses towards degree as follows:
+Program courses are 3 credits each, listed in the Rutgers-New Brunswick School of Arts and Sciences, Department of Political Science.
+Students should check with their academic school or department advisor as to how Eagleton course credit will count towards their major/minor requirements.
+Political science majors and minors from the School of Arts and Sciences can apply courses towards degree as follows:

 • Either the Practice of Politics and/or Processes of Politics can count for the required Political Science Seminar course (790:395).